-Drypoint is perhaps the simplest form of Intaglio—the printmaking practice of making marks on a metal plate, wiping ink across the plate so that it sticks to the marks, and then printing the ink onto paper or cloth.
-While the most common form of intaglio is etching, which uses acid to cut lines into the plate, drypoint is certainly the most direct.
-Using a sharp, pointed stylus, the artist simply scratches their drawing directly into the plate, which leaves a raised, rough edge of metal called the burr.
+Drypoint is the simplest form of Intaglio—the printmaking practice of making marks on a metal plate, wiping ink across the plate so that it sticks to the marks, and then printing the ink onto paper or cloth.
+While the most common form of intaglio is etching, which uses acid to cut lines into the plate, drypoint is the most direct.
+Using a sharp, pointed stylus, the artist scratches their drawing directly into the plate, which leaves a raised, rough edge of metal called the burr.
 Ink is trapped more loosely by the drypoint burr than in the clean grooves left by etching with acid, so drypoint prints often have a blurry, fuzzy quality to their lines.

 Reed Enger, "Drypoint, Soft marks from scarring metal," in Obelisk Art History, Published February 08, 2015; last modified November 08, 2022, http://arthistoryproject.com/mediums/drypoint/.